How to spend one day in Bratislava with kids

 If you plan on spending longer than one day in Bratislava, then you can simply explore further or venture a little further with the kids…

-Vienna – frequent trains an get you from Bratislava to Vienna for a day trip in just under an hour
+• Vienna – frequent trains can get you from Bratislava to Vienna for a day trip in just under an hour.

 Final Thoughts…

-We spent one day in Bratislava and have shared everything that we did in the order that we did them to help you plan and make the most out of your visit.
+We spent one day in Bratislava and have shared everything we did, in the order we experienced it, to help you make the most out of your visit.

-If you plan to spend longer than one day in Bratislava, then I’d take the time to explore this wonderful city at a more leisurely pace and maybe do a Danube river cruise to Devin Castle.
+If you have more than one day, then I’d recommend taking a slower pace and perhaps enjoying a Danube river cruise to Devin Castle.